• EA

 When Does the EA Exam Move to PSI?

-The EA exam officially transitions from Prometric to PSI Services LLC on March 1, 2026, with testing resuming at PSI centers from July 1, 2026.
-The IRS announced the vendor change on February 10, 2026, via both the IRS Enrolled Agent News page and a PSI press release.
+The EA exam officially transitions from Prometric to PSI Services LLC on March 1, 2026.
 This is the first change in EA exam administration since Prometric took over in 2006.
+PSI was awarded the contract by the IRS on February 10, 2026, as announced in the PSI press release and the IRS Enrolled Agent News page.

 Date What Happens Action Required

-Through Feb 28, 2026 Prometric administers EA exams normally Sit any remaining parts if ready
+Through Feb 28, 2026 Prometric administers EA exams normally Sit any remaining parts if genuinely ready

 March 1, 2026 Prometric stops — PSI contract begins No exams available worldwide

-March 1 – June 30, 2026 4-month testing blackout Study and prepare for July window
+March 1 – June 30, 2026 4-month testing blackout — no EA exams globally Study and prepare for July window

-May 1, 2026 PSI registration/scheduling opens Book immediately — high demand expected
+May 1, 2026 PSI registration and scheduling opens Book your remote exam — demand will be high

 July 1, 2026 – Feb 28, 2027 Full 2026–2027 testing window under PSI Updated exam specifications apply